KHP-Informatics/DNAscan/README.md

 ## Introduction

 DNAscan is a fast and efficient bioinformatics pipeline that allows for the analysis of DNA Next Generation sequencing data, requiring very little computational effort and memory usage.
-DNAscan can analyse raw whole genome NGS data in ~8 hours, using as little as 8 cpus and 16 Gbs of RAM while guaranteeing a very high performance.
+DNAscan can analyse 40x whole genome NGS data in ~8 hours, using as little as 8 cpus and 16 Gbs of RAM while guaranteeing a very high performance.
 We do this by exploiting state-of-the-art bioinformatics tools.
 DNAscan can screen your DNA NGS data for single nucleotide variants, small indels, structural variants, repeat expansions, viral (or any other organism’s) genetic material.
 Its results are annotated using a wide range of databases including ClinVar, EXAC, dbSNP and CADD and uploaded onto the gene.iobio platform for an on-the-fly analysis/interpretation.

 ![alt text](https://github.com/KHP-Informatics/DNAscan/raw/master/DNA_scan_paper-5.jp2)